 So I had a great idea!
-I’m starting a new feature on my blog, which is: the analysis of specific people, places, events, literature, and the like that can be used to great effect for SAT essay evidence.
+I’m starting a new feature on the blog, which is: the analysis of specific people, places, events, literature, and the like that can be used to great effect for SAT essay evidence.

-I’m not going to go into why this is so important in this post, but it is definitely important to go into the SAT essay with some impressive-sounding evidence that you know a little bit about!
+I’m not going to go into why this is so important right now in this post, but it is definitely important to go into the SAT essay with some impressive-sounding evidence that you know a little bit about!

 Today’s focus for great SAT Essay evidence is the Indian Independence leader and non-violent protester Mohandas Gandhi, also known as “Mahatma” or “Great Soul.”